Stabilization and helicity control of hybrid magnetic skyrmion: Micromagnetic analysis of hybrid skyrmion

 \section{Micromagnetic analysis of hybrid skyrmion}

 The magnetic skyrmion can be obtained from the static solution $\dot{\theta}=0=\dot{\varphi}$ of Eq.~\ref{EqConstLLG}.
-Our objective is to find the conditions for the existence of hybrid skyrmion, which is a superposition of N\'eel and Bloch type skyrmion.
-To determine the important ingredient for the existence of hybrid skyrmion, each of the following subsections \ref{seczeroDipol}, \ref{seczeroDbulk}, and \ref{seczeroDint} discuss cases for $C=0$, $D_b=0$, and $D_i=0$, respectively.
+Our objective is to find the conditions for the existence of hybrid skyrmion, which is a superposition of N\'eel and Bloch-type skyrmion.
+To determine the important ingredient for the existence of hybrid skyrmion, each of the following subsections \ref{seczeroDipol}, \ref{seczeroDbulk}, and \ref{seczeroDint} discuss cases for $C=0$ (no dipolar interaction), $D_b=0$ (no bulk DMI), and $D_i=0$ (no interfacial DMI), respectively.

 The discussions are complemented by a micromagnetic simulation using {\sc{Mumax3}} module \cite{Vansteenkiste2014}, which is used to analyze the dynamics of the skyrmion.
-However, the existing software can only implement bulk or interfacial DM interaction, but not both.
+However, the existing software can only implement bulk or interfacial DMI, but not both.
 Therefore, we perform micromagnetic simulations only for the cases $D_b=0$ or $D_i=0$.
 The module also does not accommodate the dipolar interaction setting, so we cannot run the simulation for $C=0$.
 However, it is naturally included since $\nabla\cdot \textbf{B}=0$ and therefore $C\neq0$.
 Common micromagnetic codes adopt the classical model of skyrmions in ultrathin multilayers that incorporate the dipolar interaction through an effective anisotropy term \cite{ivanov1990, rohart2013}.
+On the other hand, our analytical calculations are simpler than having to develop a code that can incorporate both $D_b$ and $D_i$ simultaneously.